wanderindev/udaciracer-simulator/README.md

 ## Project overview
 You can find the starter code for the project [here](https://github.com/udacity/nd032-c3-asynchronous-programming-with-javascript-project-starter).

-The purpose of the project create a race simulation game using asynchronous JavaScript.
+The purpose of the project is to create a race simulation game using asynchronous JavaScript.
 Udacity provided much of the code.
 My task was to complete all TODOs in `.client/assets/javascript/index.js`.

 ## How to use